- Company stock compensation plans can help boost your pay and potentially grow your wealth.

 Steps to manage your company stock

 If you have a large portion of your wealth in company stock, you may want to sell some of those shares and diversify your portfolio.
-Sounds easy enough.
-The challenge is that rules governing company stock grants and options can be complicated.
-Some employees are limited in what shares they can sell or when they can sell them.
+Remember: The goal of diversification is not necessarily to boost performance, but to help manage risk.
+Since the rules that govern company stock grants and options can be complicated, some employees are limited in what shares they can sell or when they can sell them.
 And selling can come with big tax implications.

 Fortunately, there are strategies you can use to help you manage risk.
 Here are 4 keys to unraveling concentrated positions while trying to minimize the tax hit.